rsoika/ben.js/README.md

      </body>
      </html>

-This example will load three template in the body section.
-A Template can contain HTML and also controllers which will be initialized automatically by the template.
+This example defines three templates in the body section.
+The HTML fragment of a template will be loaded during startup.
+A Template can contain controllers which will be initialized automatically by the template.
 If no default HTML view is defined, the template body can be used to define a default view of a template:

     		<div ben-template="header-template">
     			<h1>Some default content....</h1>